-

 Overall

-I was, in fact, so frustrated with how opaque pricing was in currency trading, that I decided to start up my own currency brokerage specialising in high-value currency transfers £250k upwards) and undercutting everyone.
-It was called Berry FX, you can still see the demo on Youtube.
+But I was so frustrated with how opaque pricing was in currency trading, that I decided to start up my own currency brokerage specialising in high-value currency transfers (£250,000 upwards) and undercutting everyone.
+It was called Berry FX, you can still see the demo on YouTube.
 Basically, personal service with the best rates anywhere ever.
-But alas, I am a better marketer than a salesman, so I now just let other currency brokers compete for clients by trying to offer the best exchange rates.
+But now I just let other currency brokers compete for clients by trying to offer the best exchange rates.

-I started out at the Bank of England with £10k on account at 11:30.
-Lunch was a few minutes walk from the tube station, so I took the opportunity to put some trades on using Forex.com’s trading Signals.
-I’ve used these for years; back in 2018, they were known as GetGo; it was a stand-alone forex trading app.
-When I reviewed it back in 2018, I said back that it was the future of forex trading signals but are they still?
+I started out at the Bank of England with £10,000 on account at 11:30am.
+Lunch was a few minutes’ walk from the tube station, so I took the opportunity to put some trades on using FOREX.com’s trading signals.
+I’ve used these for years; back in 2018, they were known as GetGo and it was a standalone forex trading app.
+When I reviewed it then, I said these were the future of forex trading signals but are they still?

 There are a couple of things that make these signals better than the rest.

-Now, had I not been checking my email, to ensure that they had sent me through my credentials (as Interactive Brokers didn’t for some reason when I tested their demo account), I may not have noticed that I was logging into a live account.
-It could have been disastrous if I’d started ttrading away thinking it was paper money.
-Even more so as you get £10k in demo funds and I’d deposited £10k in my live account when I took forex.com on a 24-hour trading signal test drive around The City.
+Now, had I not been checking my email, to ensure that the platform had sent me through my credentials, I might not have noticed that I was logging into a live account.
+It could have been disastrous if I’d started trading away thinking it was paper money.
+Even more so as you get £10,000 in demo funds and I’d deposited £10,000 in my live account when I took FOREX.com on a 24-hour trading signal test drive.

-It reminded me of when a trader thought that he was trading on a demo account and put $1bn worth of orders through and then sued his broker because they voided his €10m profits.
-But, that’s unlikely, to happen to me because even on demo accounts I don’t get thank lucky.
-And almost certainly won’t happen to you because why would you open a demo account after already having a live one unless you were reviewing it?
+It reminded me of when a trader thought that he was trading on a demo account and put $1bn worth of orders through and then sued his broker because it voided his €10m profits.

 TradingView & MetaQuotes